President's Perspective: Why Belonging Matters

 About the author(s)

-Sue Cunningham is president and CEO of the Council for Advancement and Support of Education (CASE), which supports more than 3,100 schools, colleges, and universities worldwide in developing their alumni relations, communications, fundraising, and marketing operations in order to advance their institutions.
-As CASE president and CEO, she provides strategic and operational leadership for one of the largest associations of education-related institutions in the world with members in more than 80 countries.
-She became president of CASE in March 2015.
+Sue Cunningham is President and CEO of the Council for Advancement and Support of Education (CASE), which supports over 3,000 schools, colleges and universities worldwide in developing their integrated advancement work (alumni relations, communications, fundraising and marketing operations).
+As CASE President and CEO, Ms. Cunningham provides strategic and operational leadership for one of the largest associations of education-related institutions in the world with members in over 80 countries.
+She started her leadership role at CASE in March 2015.

-She is an honorary fellow of the Melbourne Graduate School of Education and a fellow of the Royal Society of Arts, a recipient of the CASE Europe Distinguished Service Award, and a CASE Crystal Apple Award recipient.
-She holds a master’s degree from Oxford University and a bachelor’s degree in performing arts from Middlesex University.
+Before working in education, Ms. Cunningham enjoyed a career in theatre, the arts and the cultural sector.
+She is an Honorary Fellow of the Melbourne Graduate School of Education and a fellow of the Royal Society of Arts.
+In 2012, Ms. Cunningham received the CASE Europe Distinguished Service Award, and has received the coveted CASE Crystal Apple Award for Excellence in Teaching.
+Ms. Cunningham was awarded a master’s degree from the University of Oxford, a bachelor’s degree in performing arts from Middlesex University, and is a graduate of the Columbia University Senior Executive Program.

 Tags